-613 - Regional Active Transportation Plan Development and Maintenance: APO staff develops and maintains a regional Active Transportation Plan to help identify needs, establish goals, analyze alternatives, and prioritize project concepts related to non-motorized transportation facilities and policies within the MPA.
+613 - Regional Active Transportation Data Collection, Plan Development, and Plan Maintenance: APO staff develops and maintains a regional Active Transportation Plan to help identify needs, establish goals, analyze alternatives, and prioritize project concepts related to non-motorized transportation facilities and policies within the MPA.
 Staff shall coordinate this effort with any statewide non-motorized mode planning from MnDOT.
-APO staff will have completed the regional active transportation plan in 2022.
-For 2023, hours are budgeted to help maintain and/or amend the plan as needed.
+APO staff completed the regional active transportation plan in 2022.
+For 2024, hours are budgeted for data collection and for supporting the Transportation and Mobility subgroup for the Age Friendly Communities committee.
+Other hours may be used to modify and/or amend the Regional Active Transportation plan as needed.